BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Famous is Nietzsche's suspicion of Kant's categorical imperative, which is, after all, categorical.
 Kant, however, pointed to the source of the problem which is not logic or rational thinking but a lack of empirical evidence; a lack of outwardness; of asking nature.

-From this perspective, one might say that conspiracists are in the business of doing metaphyics poorly.
+From this perspective, one might say that conspiracists are in the business of doing metaphysics poorly.
 It is certainly the case that there are similarities in doing metaphysics and constructing a grand conspiratorial theory (or myth) that attempts to explain everything.
 And like Aquinas, theorists of a conspiracy try to establish a kind of system, synthesizing the world into one big theory.
 But there are also differences.